FOREX-Dollar on track for weekly gain amid virus concerns | Business

 FOREX-Dollar on track for weekly gain amid virus concerns

 The dollar was headed for a weekly gain on Friday, supported by investors' drift toward safety as rising COVID-19 infections loomed over the pandemic recovery.
-The dollar index, tracking the greenback against major currencies, is on course for a 0.5% gain this week, which would be close to its biggest weekly gain in about a month.
-It was broadly flat on the day at 92.530.
+The dollar index, tracking the greenback against other major currencies, is on course for a 0.6% gain this week, which would be its biggest weekly rise in about a month.
+It7 edged up 0.1% on the day at 92.700.

 Traders will be watching out for U.S. retail sale figures for June due later this session and looking for any reading on inflation and the strength of the recovery.
 "This will be a crucial determinant of growth in the future.
 As the fiscal boost from extraordinary government spending fades, the burden of supporting the economy falls on the consumer, who may well be unemployed still," said Marshall Gittler, head of investment research at BDSwiss.

-Currency moves were more muted elsewhere, with the dollar gaining around a fifth of a percent on the Japanese yen, last at 110.08 yen.
-The euro was broadly flat against the dollar at $1.18165.
-Cryptocurrencies found support but were close to the bottom of recent ranges with bitcoin at $31,486.
+Elsewhere, the dollar gained around a third of a percent on the Japanese yen, last at 110.08 yen.
+The euro slipped 0.1% against the dollar at $1.18015.
+Cryptocurrencies found support but were close to the bottom of recent ranges with bitcoin at $31,332.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)